apollographql/apollo-client/react-docs/source/mutations.md

 GraphQL mutations represent two things in one query string:

-1. The mutation field name with arguments, `submitRepository`, which represents the actual operation to be done on the server
+1. The mutation field name with arguments, `submitRepository`, which represents the actual operation to be done on the server.
-2. The fields you want back from the result of the mutation to update the client: `{ id, repoName }`
+2. The fields you want back from the result of the mutation to update the client, in this case `{ id, repoName }`.

 The above mutation will submit a new GitHub repository to GitHunt, saving an entry to the database.
 The result might be: